 With North East Lincolnshire at the heart of the Green Energy Revolution, Grimsby Solar Farm will not only increase the supply of clean power, it will help to reduce national power prices whilst decarbonising the economy.
 As a local business, our solar farm will also be contributing over £100,000 in business rates to North East Lincolnshire council every year.

-We are also offering a Community Benefit Fund of £350 per MW per year (index-linked), for the lifetime of the solar farm.
-This could amount to £17,500 a year for 35 years or over £600,000 in total used locally for social and environmental projects. £2,000 a year would be set aside for educational sessions with local schools and site visits to the solar farm.
+We are also offering a Community Benefit Fund of £400 per MW per year (index-linked), for the lifetime of the solar farm, amounting to £20,000 a year for 35 years or £700,000 in total used locally for social, educational and environmental projects.
+Educational sessions with local schools and site visits to the solar farm are also offered as part of the fund.

 On the 16th February we held a Pre-Planning Public Consultation Webinar and Q&A session event where we outlined the proposal and answered questions from the local community.